SCCMdatathon2025/team_01/README.md

 Combat trauma care is high-stress, chaotic, and time-sensitive[1].
 Documentation is often delayed, incomplete, or inaccurate.
 In one report, fewer than 10% of combat casualties in Iraq and Afghanistan had pre-hospital care documentation[2].
 Critical treatment events (e.g., tourniquet application, airway intervention) may be missed in after-action reports.
 Manual documentation burdens medics and reduces operational focus.

 ---
-*The following is a general description of the files:*
+*The following is a brief description of the files:*

 - **visualization.ipynb**
   Performs exploratory data analysis, visualizing key variables and trends.
-Likely uses packages such as pandas, matplotlib, and seaborn to summarize and visualize the data.

 - **model.ipynb**
-  Cleans and prepares raw data for analysis or modeling.
-Common steps may include handling missing values, encoding categorical variables, and normalizing data.
-Packages such as pandas and scikit-learn are typically used.
+  Automates the process of preparing a custom object detection dataset and training a YOLOv8 model.

 ---